ndenStanford/ml-mesh/README.md

 An overview of developer utilitites and existing images on can be found [here](./apps/README.md)

 All internal core images can be found [here](./apps/).
-See the individual app for detailed documentation.
+See individual app for detailed documentation.

 ## Developing